lingnand/lynnard.github.io/source/_posts/2013-11-05-building-a-vim-like-xmonad-prompt-task-groups-topical-workspaces-float-styles-and-more.markdown

 There is already [XMonad.Actions.DynamicWorkspaces](http://xmonad.org/xmonad-docs/xmonad-contrib/XMonad-Actions-DynamicWorkspaces.html) but I feel like wanting a little more.

-What I've added upon it
+What I've added upon it:

 ### Assign each workspace to a symbol